robertangeles/repo-ai-prompts/chatgpt-human-essay-dgf.md

 1. `# Title`
 2. *Meta description italicized below the title*
 3. `# Hook`
-4. Essay body in short, reflective paragraphs with `##` section headers
+4. Essay body in short, reflective paragraphs.
+No subheadings inside the body.

 At the end, return:
 - Focus Keyword: